 In the United States, about 15 to 20 percent of breast cancers are TNBC and often affect younger women and African Americans.
 It is an aggressive type of cancer that can be difficult to treat.

-Julia Tchou, MD, co-director of the Rena Rowan Breast Center and section chief of Breast Surgery at Penn, says that immunotherapy “would be a game-changer for triple negative breast cancer.
-Right now, there is no effective targeted therapy.”
+Julia Tchou, MD, Director of Breast Surgery Research and Section Chief of Breast Surgery at Penn, says that immunotherapy "would be a game-changer for triple negative breast cancer.
+Right now, there is no effective targeted therapy."

 How Does Immunotherapy Work?